JanaksinhVen/Ensemble-Learning-Methods-Bagging-and-Stacking/README.md

 models across Fraction of Samples and Number of Estimators (Keep other parameters constant and to your choice)
 5. Compare the performance of each model in List 1 models with the best-performing ensemble model of the same class with a single side-by-side histogram

-Note:
-1. Voting Procedure: Every classifier specified above provides a confidence probability that can be used for soft voting.
+Note:1.
+Voting Procedure: Every classifier specified above provides a confidence probability that can be used for soft voting.
 For regression, divide the dataset into train, val, and test splits and use the performance on the val set as an insight for confidence.